eujuliu/restaurant-api/docs/guide/address/create-address.md

 ### Postal code is invalid

-If the postal code is invalid, you will get a `PostalCodeInvalidError` and a `400` status code with the following response error.
+If the postal code is invalid, you will get a `PostalCodeInvalidError` and a `400 Bad Request` status code with the following response error.

 ```json
 {